thecredibleway/thecredibleway-com/docs/jesus/crediblilty/is-jesus-alive.md

 :::

-**Jesus is alive today!** Not just as a memory, an ideal, or moral teacher, but as the resurrected Son of God who reigns in heaven and is present through the Holy Spirit.
+**Jesus is alive today!** Not just as a memory, an ideal or moral teacher, but as the resurrected Son of God who reigns in heaven and is present through the Holy Spirit.
 This is reality.
 Jesus lives in and through His people, His Church and His continuing mission in the world.